 Halogenation of Organic Materials

 Given the prevalence of fluorine in of pharmaceuticals (~20%), agrochemicals (~30%) and industrial chemicals (eg. Teflon®), new method of incorporating fluorine into organic scaffolds is of utmost importance.
-Dr. Murphy has recently discovered a new approach to incorporating fluorine and chlorine into organic materials, using hypervalent iodine species as transfer agents.
+Professor Murphy has recently discovered a new approach to incorporating fluorine and chlorine into organic materials, using hypervalent iodine species as transfer agents.
 This chemistry holds broad appeal to a wide community, and is continuously being expanded to include structural scaffolds of industrial, medicinal and societal importance.

 Organic Electrolyte Research